 The nature, scope, context and purpose of the processing in question in accordance with clause “3.
 Description of processing of personal data”

-The consequences of a security breach for the citizens
+The consequences of a security breach

 The risk associated with the processing operations, including the risk of